 UGMA and UTMA Custodial Accounts allow adults to make financial gifts to a beneficiary while naming someone else (including themselves) as the custodian of the account.
 The crucial word for these accounts is “gift.”
 The money in these accounts, once given, is the legal property of the beneficiary.
 The custodian’s job is to keep the fund safe and invest it wisely so that the beneficiary (a minor) will be able to use it for their education at a later date.

-This can include anything from basics costs of living to leisure activities like team sports.
+UGMA and UTMA accounts are often used to pay for college, but can also be used for any expense the minor incurs—anything from basic costs of living to leisure activities like team sports.
 The custodian must be able to prove that the minor directly benefits from the use of the money.

+There are no IRS penalties on taking money out of a UGMA or UTMA account.
 Profits made on the liquidation of investments in a child’s UGMA or UTMA account are generally reported on the child’s tax return, but some or all might be included on the parent’s tax return, at the parent’s tax rate, depending on how the family files its federal taxes.

 Section 529 Plan Withdrawal Rules